RUDRANILDAS09/MagiskFonts/Genshin impact font.md

 # Magisk

-This module configures fonts that you add for system-wise usage.
+This module gives you Genshin impact fonts

 ## Usage